-#1 Respond to their story.
 If you want an in or are looking for a subtle way to figure how to start a conversation on Snapchat, simply reply to their story.
 But when you do that, make sure you’re not generic.

 Most likely this person will ask what the photo was.
 This gives you the beginning of a conversation.

-#5 Send a question with a photo.
 Some people don’t like the messaging part of Snapchat.
 I get it.
-Sometimes you lose the message and it gets confusing.
-Plus photos are a lot more interesting.
+Sometimes you lose the message, and it gets confusing.
+Plus, photos are a lot more interesting.
 And getting or sending a cute picture is always a plus.

-So send a question in your picture.
+So, send a question in your picture.
 Ask if your outfit is cute, ask which place you should order dinner from, etc. And this is a bit more intriguing than just a message.
 [Read: The basic rules everyone must know to flirt like a pro on Snapchat]

-#6 Make it funny.
-Personally, I get the most Snapchat responses to funny or embarrassing posts.
-Most particularly when I post an old photo of myself from childhood or my awkward years.
+I get the most Snapchat responses to funny or embarrassing posts, particularly when I post an old photo of myself from childhood or my awkward years.

-A great use for the subscriptions section of Snapchat isn’t just catching up on random news, but also sharing that news.
-So, if you read a hilarious Buzzfeed list or saw some tea on a celebrity couple send it on over.
+A great use for the subscriptions section of Snapchat isn’t just catching up on random news but also sharing that news.
+So, if you read a hilarious Buzzfeed list or saw some tea on a celebrity couple, send it on over.

-#9Be patient.
 Some people are busy.
 They don’t have time to check Snapchat every minute.
-If you sent a snap and they didn’t open it right away, or they even take hours, do not bombard them.
+If you sent a snap and they didn’t open it right away or even took hours, do not bombard them.

-#10 Move on.
-If you tried messaging this person, sending them photos, and replying to their stories, and you haven’t received more than one word responses, they may just not be interested.
-If they open your snaps and don’t reply it is not a good sign.
-And if they just don’t open them at all, time to move on.
+If you tried messaging this person, sending them photos, and replying to their stories, and you haven’t received more than one-word responses, they may just not be interested.
+If they open your snaps and don’t reply, it is not a good sign.
+And if they don’t open them at all, time to move on.

-Snapchat is an easy place to casually start a conversation, but that doesn’t mean a guarantee.
-Some people just aren’t interested.
-So, once you’ve given it an appropriate level of effort and it hasn’t worked, set your sights on someone new.
+Snapchat is an easy place to start a conversation casually, but that doesn’t make it a guarantee.
+Some people aren’t interested.
+So, once you’ve given it an appropriate level of effort and it hasn’t worked, set your sights on someone new or focus on yourself.